EarthstormSoftware/EliteFIPServer/README.md

 ## Usage
 Use at own risk :)
 1. Either use the provided installer package and install to a suitable location, or build from source
-2. Copy the MatricIntegration.dll file from the Matric installtion folder to the Elite FIP Server folder
-3. Start Matric and connect a client.
+2. Start Matric and connect a client.
-4. Enable API Integration in Matric (Settings > API Integration > Enable 3rd party integration).
+3. Enable API Integration in Matric (Settings > API Integration > Enable 3rd party integration).
 Please note that PIN authorisation is no longer supported.
-5. Run the EliteFIPServer.exe file - a shortcut will be placed on the desktop if you used the installer
+4. Run the EliteFIPServer.exe file - a shortcut will be placed on the desktop if you used the installer
-6. By default, the server will connect to Matric and start parsing game data
+5. Matric Integration is not enabled by default.
+You can start this manually from the UI, and configure it to start automatically in the Settings tab.
-7. You can customise port settings and enable the Panel Server (to pubish data via the built-in  Web Server) in the settings panel as required
+6. The Panel Server (which pubishes game data via a built-in  Web Server) can also be started manually, and configured to start automatically in the Settings tab.

 ### Matric Authorisation
 Elite FIP Server v2 does not support Matric PIN authorisation.
 Please disable this in Matric.